Why it matters

 £329 – £799

-For golfers who want environmental data — wind, conditions, live updates — integrated into their rangefinder.
+For golfers who want environmental data, including wind, conditions, and live updates, integrated into their rangefinder.

 Top PickBlue Tees Captain Pro